Ali-Forootani/Learnable-DeepKoopFormer/README.md

-# Learnable-DeepKoopFormer
+# Learnable-DeepKoopman

-**A Learnable Koopman-Enhanced Transformer Framework with Spectral Control for Multivariate Time Series Forecasting**
+**Learnable Koopman Dynamics for Neural Time-Series Modeling**

 ---

 ## Overview

-**Learnable-DeepKoopFormer** is a research-grade forecasting framework that unifies **Transformer-based sequence models** with **learnable Koopman operators** to deliver **stable, interpretable, and scalable multivariate time-series forecasting**.
+**Learnable-DeepKoopman** is a research-grade forecasting framework that unifies **Transformer-based sequence models** with **learnable Koopman operators** to deliver **stable, interpretable, and scalable multivariate time-series forecasting**.